Apps that stand out.

 William has a degree in psychology (human factors and cognition).
 He loves Apple and works almost exclusively with iOS.
 He handled the interface for Timer, brought Contrast.co to life, and continues to lend his various skills to other Contrast projects.
 You can see his portfolio at jakucreative.com or follow him on Twitter, @ck5um.

-Brock is a web developer and jack-of-all-trades.
-He helps run the quality assurance program on all of Contrast’s apps, maintains Contrast’s websites, and keeps Launch Center Pro’s action composer up to date.
+Brock is an iOS developer, web developer, and jack-of-all-trades.
+He develops several Contrast apps, helps run the quality assurance program, maintains Contrast’s websites, and keeps Launch Center Pro’s action composer up to date.
 You can read his ramblings on brockbatsell.com or follow him on Twitter, @bbatsell.